limph0nimph/Analysis-of-SGD-of-Deep-Neural-Networks-Under-Heavy-Tailed-Gradient-Noise/README.md

 # Theory

 Experiments in this repository are intended to reproduce some of the results provided in papers https://arxiv.org/abs/1901.06053 and https://arxiv.org/abs/1912.00018.
 Main goals are:
-- to calculate Stochastic Gradient Noise for several deep neural networks
+- to calculate Stochastic Gradient noise for several deep neural networks
 - to perform an extensive empirical analysis of the tail-index of the SG noise in these networks
 - bring an alternative perspective to the existing approaches for analyzing SGD